-- One value is not set, such as never been set or someone has set it to be not set state, i.e. unset it, to the value
+- A value that is not set, meaning it has never been set, or someone has explicitly set it to an unset state, i.e., to the value

-- The other value is something, it’s set to something.
+- A value that is set to something specific.

 var something = display.text

-How to get a string from an optional?
-You can unwrap the optional, meaning you look in there and get the associated value, with an exclamation mark.
+How can you extract a string from an Optional?
+You can "unwrap" the Optional, meaning you inspect it and retrieve the associated value, using an exclamation mark:

 var something = display.text!